rust-lang/book/src/ch03-01-variables-and-mutability.md

 right now.
 Just know that you must always annotate the type.

-Constants can be declared in any scope, including the global scope, which makes them useful for values that many parts of code need to know about.
+Constants can be declared in any scope, including the global scope, which makes them useful for values that many parts of code need to know about. `let` variables on the other hand cannot be declared in the global scope.

 The last difference is that constants may be set only to a constant expression, not the result of a value that could only be computed at runtime.